On the Hybrid Nature of ABPMS Process Frames and its Implications on Automated Process Discovery: Procedural Behaviors Under the Open-World Assumption

 Similar to \cref{sec:parallelism}, \cref{fig:pn_xor} shows the optional repeatable variant of exclusive choice (XOR), while the other variants (mandatory, optional, and mandatory repeatable) can be obtained by removing the silent transitions 1, 2, or both.
 All four variants of XOR can be identified based fully on the standard \declare constraints.

-The mandatory and optional XOR variants are detected using \constraint{Alternate Precedence} and \constraint{Alternate Response}, similar to \constraint{Precedence} and \constraint{Response} in~\cite{DBLP:conf/pmai/AlmanCGMM24}.
-However, instead of \constraint{Not Co-Existence} constraints, we rely on \constraint{Not Chain Succession} relations.
+The mandatory and optional XOR variants can be detected using \constraint{Alternate Precedence} and \constraint{Alternate Response}, similar to \constraint{Precedence} and \constraint{Response} in~\cite{DBLP:conf/pmai/AlmanCGMM24}, but also requires discovering \constraint{Not Chain Succession} constraints.
 For non-repeatable XOR variants, no activity on one XOR branch can be immediately followed by any activity on a different branch of the same XOR construct.
 The same holds for repeatable XOR variants, with respect to pairs of activities on different branches, except for transitions from the last activities of each branch to the first activities of each branch.

 Both repeatable variants of the XOR construct are detected using \constraint{Precedence} and \constraint{Response} constraints, which will be discovered instead of \constraint{Alternate Precedence} and \constraint{Alternate Response} due to the change in relative cardinalities, as described in \cref{tab:constraint_cardinalities}.
-Meanwhile, the distinction between non-optional and optional XOR can be determined based on the presence or absence of a \constraint{Not Chain Succession} relation from the activity directly preceding the XOR to the activity directly following the XOR.
+Meanwhile, the distinction between non-optional and optional XOR can be determined based on the presence or absence of a \constraint{Not Chain Succession} constraint from the activity directly preceding the XOR to the activity directly following the XOR.